quay/quay-operator/README.md

 ## Upgrading Quay & Clair

-Execute the following steps to upgrade an existing deployment to a new version without upgrading the operator:
+Execute the following steps to upgrade an existing deployment to a new version without upgrading the operator.

 ```
 oc edit quayecosystem/quayecosystem